-The E+ Onshoring Scenario assumes that Australia's iron ore exports under the E+ Scenario will be progressively transformed into pig iron domestically by using hydrogen and the Direct Reduction Iron (DRI) process.
-Australia exported 867 Mt of iron ore and 172 Mt of metallurgical coal in 2020.[12]
-In this Scenario, these exports are held constant out to 2029 in line with our export emissions constraint described above.
+The E+ONS Onshoring Scenario assumes that Australia's iron ore exports under the E+ Scenario will be progressively transformed into pig iron domestically by using hydrogen and the Direct Reduction Iron (DRI) process.
+Australia exported 867 Mt of iron ore and 172 Mt of metallurgical coal in 2020.^[12] In this Scenario, these exports are held constant out to 2029 in line with our export emissions constraint described above.
 From 2030, iron ore exports are then reduced linearly to 0 by 2060 and a corresponding amount of domestic DRI production using locally produced, clean hydrogen is brought online using the data in Table 2.
-Any hydrogen and electricity used in the reduction of iron ore to pig iron is subtracted from the total energy exports as shown in Figure 5.
+The energy exports that would have been used in the importing country to undertake the DRI are then considered as displaced by the onshoring process, and are subtracted from the total energy exports according to Figure 4; 1 tonne of onshored DRI displaces 11.66 GJ of exported ammonia

-Table 2 | Inputs for iron ore reduction from coking coal compared to DRI using hydrogen.[14-18]
+Table 2 Inputs f for iron ore reduction from coking coa al compared to DR I using hydrogen. ^[14-18]